50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

 Flexbox is a CSS3 layout model that provides a more efficient way to arrange, align, and distribute space among items in a container.
-Its advantages over traditional layout methods include easier alignment, dynamic resizing of items, and automatic spacing adjustment.
+Its benefits over conventional layout techniques include automated spacing correction, dynamic item resizing, and simpler alignment.
+Flexbox simplifies the creation of complex layouts by enabling flexible item arrangements and responsive design adjustments.
+It also supports features like alignment along multiple axes and distribution of space within containers.

 32. What are CSS filters, and how can they be used to enhance web design?